 - 1986 – 1991: Toyota Soarer (7M-GTE)

-As you can see the 7M-GTE was really only used in two vehicles.
-Once again this is because the 7M-GTE was a performance engine and Toyota doesn’t make that many performance cars.
+As you can see from the list on the screen, the 7M-GTE was really only used in two vehicles.
+Once again this is because the 7M-GTE was a performance engine and Toyota doesn’t make that many performance cars at the time.
 Plus the 7M-GTE was pretty quickly replaced by the 1JZ.

 Quite a few Toyota engines of the past have been known for excessive oil consumption.
-This problem occurs from worn down piston rings is common on the 2AZ-FE and other Toyota engines.
-Luckily, the 7M-GTE doesn’t have an oil consumption issue, but it does have an issue with blowing up.
+This problem typically occurs from worn down piston rings, and it’s common on the 2AZ-FE and other Toyota engines.
+Luckily, the 7M-GTE doesn’t have an oil consumption issue, or atleast it’s not nearly as bad as other Toyota engines of the time.

 Another common issue with the 7M-GTE is rod knock.
-Unfortunately, Toyota didn’t build the 7M-GTE to extremely high standards like they did with the 1JZ.
-If the rod knock issues persists, you may end up with a blown bottom end.
-Basically, the 7M-GTE was one of the least Toyota engines produced in the 80s and 90s.
+Unfortunately, Toyota didn’t build the 7M-GTE to extremely high standards like they did with the 1JZ and 2JZ, which ultimately means it’s not as strong or as reliable as those later engines.
+That’s not say that it’s an unreliable engine though, because you have to remember it’s still a toyota engine and it’s still capable of outlasting most other engines.
+Basically, the 7M-GTE was one of the least reluable Toyota engines produced in the 80s and 90s.

 If you want your modified 7M-GTE to last than decking the head and block surface is highly recommended.
 This will get rid of any warping that has occurred from the previously mentioned head problem.
 Combined with some nice ARP head studs you won’t ever have to worry about the cylinder head issue ever again.
 Of course, big power will require an aftermarket bottom end.
 If you’re happy with staying under 500whp(ish), then the stock bottom end should do just fine.